plomino/PlominoDoc/docs/classes.rst

     PlominoUtils is imported for any formula execution, its methods are always available (importing the module is not needed).

+    Another module with some useful methods is ``Products.PythonScripts.standard``, which can be imported if needed.

 ``array_to_csv(array, delimiter='\t', quotechar='"')``
     Convert ``array`` (a list of lists) to a CSV string.